When consultation is required

 - limit the consequences of the dismissals or redundancies within the organisation

 The law says employers must start this consultation 'in good time'.
-What counts as 'in good time' will depend on the circumstances.
-However, they must start consultation for:
+What counts as in good time will depend on the circumstances.
+However, they must start consultation:

-- 20 to 99 employees – at least 30 days before the first proposed dismissal or redundancy, if there are between 20 and 99 employees
+- at least 30 days before the first proposed dismissal or redundancy, if there are between 20 and 99 employees

-- 100 or more employees – at least 45 days before the first proposed dismissal or redundancy, if there are 100 or more employees
+- at least 45 days before the first proposed dismissal or redundancy, if there are 100 or more employees

 If employers do not collectively consult